urbit/urbit.org-reloaded/content/faq.md

 ### Who is Curtis? {#who-is-curtis}

-Urbit started back in 2002, as Curtis Yarvin’s personal project.
-Curtis developed the original prototype for Urbit and, separately, also wrote a blog on history and politics under the pen name ‘Mencius Moldbug’.
+Urbit started back in 2002 as Curtis Yarvin’s personal project.
+Curtis developed the original prototype for Urbit and, separately, wrote a blog on history and politics under the pen name ‘Mencius Moldbug’.

 In early 2019, Curtis left the Urbit project and gave all of his voting interest (both as address space and voting shares in the company) back to Tlon.
-He retains a non-voting, minority interest in both the address space and the company — but is not involved in the day to day development or operations.
+He retains a non-voting, minority interest in both the address space and the company — but is not involved in the day-to-day development or operations.

-Curtis laid the foundation for Urbit by delivering its first prototype, but it has been refined and (almost entirely) rewritten by a community of developers since 2013.
-No one working on Urbit today had anything to do with Curtis’ writing.
+Curtis laid the foundation for Urbit by delivering its first prototype but, since 2013, it has been refined and almost entirely rewritten by a community of developers.
+No one working on Urbit today had anything to do with Curtis’s writing.
 For the most part, we couldn’t be less interested in it.

-The community of people who build Urbit have widely varied ways of thinking and looking at the world.
-But they all share two things: the desire to build neutral infrastructure for all people and to think from first principles about hard problems.
+The community of people who build Urbit have widely varied ways of thinking and looking at the world, but they all share two things: the desire to build neutral infrastructure for all people and to think from first principles about hard problems.
 We welcome spirited debate and disagreement as a primary tool for refining our work.
-Successful infrastructure, we think, serves all people — no matter what their background, culture or worldview.
+Successful infrastructure, we think, serves all people — no matter their background, culture, or worldview.

 ### Why aren't there more planets? {#more-planets}